-Matt Hill, Coolinup, WA, operates 4 x New Holland CR9090 combines fitted with on board yield monitors and CropScan 3000H Grain Analyzers installed by Staines Esperance WA.
-Mr Hill has made the following comments regarding the use of the protein data from the CropScan 3000H and other PA inputs to increase productivity across his farms.
+Matt Hill, Coolinup, WA, operates 4 x New Holland CR9090 combines fitted with CropScan 3000H On Combine Analyzers installed by Staines Esperance WA.
+Mr Hill made the following comments regarding the use of the protein data from the CropScan 3000H and other PA inputs to increase productivity across his farms.

 "I have been able to combine the yield and EMI maps collected over many years, and now protein maps to develop zones across the farm.
-We have been able to look closely at the yield response curves to optimise VNR application across the paddocks.
+We have been able to look closely at the yield response curves to optimise VNR application across the fields.
 The increase in yield and protein in certain zones across the farm have resulted in a significant return on investment for the PA equipment and services.
-By going to Variable Nitrogen Rate applications we have been able to increase the tonnage, to jump to higher protein grades and also to reduce our input costs. "
+By going to Variable Nitrogen Rate applications we have been able to increase the tonnage, to jump to higher protein grades and also to reduce our input costs."

-Case Study 4: Agronomic Benefits
+Case Study 4: Agronomic Benefits: